shivam091/rails_bootstrap_form/README.md

 If you want to align label and field side by side, you can use horizontal layout for the form.
-You can optionally override `label_col_wrapper_class` and `field_col_wrapper_class` (they default to `col-sm-2` and `col-sm-10`) at either form level or field helpers if want to customize space between label and field.
+You can optionally override `label_col_wrapper_class` and `field_col_wrapper_class` (they default to `col-sm-2` and `col-sm-10`) at either form level or field level if want to customize space between label and field.

 Here's an example of how it looks like by default: